Easily create data-driven web UI's for Node-RED using any (or no) front-end library.

 - Make it easy to install and serve front-end libraries to support the development of more complex web apps.

-- Provides nodes to enable zero-code translation of input data to usable and accessible web elements.
+- Nodes to enable zero-code translation of input data to usable and accessible web elements.

-- Provides capability for low-code, configuration-driven (data-driven) UI's.
+- Capability for low-code, configuration-driven (data-driven) UI's.
 Creating a framework for describing a UI and translating to actual code without having to write code.

-- Provides a 2-way communications channel between the Node-RED server (back-end) and front-end UI.
+- 2-way communications channel between the Node-RED server (back-end) and front-end UI.

-- Provides a Node-RED node to act as the focus for communications with other nodes for additional ease of use.
+- A Node-RED node to act as the focus for communications with other nodes for additional ease of use.

-- Provides a front-end library to: do the complex parts of the communications in the client browser; make manipulation of the UI easier and more consistent; make it easy to get data back to Node-RED as needed (both automatically and manually).
+- Front-end library to: do the complex parts of the communications in the client browser; make manipulation of the UI easier and more consistent; make it easy to get data back to Node-RED as needed (both automatically and manually).

-- Provides easy to use templates and examples for front-end code to enable people to get a quick start on creating web apps.
+- Easy to use templates and examples for front-end code to enable people to get a quick start on creating web apps.

-- Provides management and serving of npm packages that provide front-end libraries consumable easily by front-end code.
+- Management and serving of npm packages that provide front-end libraries consumable easily by front-end code.

-- Allows editing of front-end code from the Node-RED Editor (designed for small changes, use web development tools generally).
+- Editing of front-end code from the Node-RED Editor (designed for small changes, use web development tools generally).

-- Provides various server middleware and API options for additional custom capabilities.
+- Various server middleware and API options for additional custom capabilities.

 - Supports the use of standard web development workflows.